xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Parameter tuning.
 - A lot of deep learning researchers are opening sourcing their code into Internet on sites like [Github](Github.com).
 - If you see a research paper and you want to build over it, the first thing you should do is to look for an open source implementation for this paper.
 - Some advantage of doing this is that you might download the network implementation along with its parameters/weights.
-The author might have used multiple GPUs and spent some weeks to reach this result and its right in front of you after you download it.
+The author might have used multiple GPUs and spent some weeks to pretrain and reach this result and its right in front of you after you download it.

 ### Transfer Learning

 - If you are using a specific NN architecture that has been trained before, you can use this pretrained parameters/weights instead of random initialization to solve your problem.
 - It can help you boost the performance of the NN.
 - The pretrained models might have trained on a large datasets like ImageNet, Ms COCO, or pascal and took a lot of time to learn those parameters/weights with optimized hyperparameters.
 This can save you a lot of time.
-- Lets see an example:
+- Let's see an example:
-  - Lets say you have a cat classification problem which contains 3 classes Tigger, Misty and neither.
+  - Let's say you have a cat classification problem which contains 3 classes Tigger, Misty and neither.
   - You don't have much a lot of data to train a NN on these images.
   - Andrew recommends to go online and download a good NN with its weights, remove the softmax activation layer and put your own one and make the network learn only the new layer while other layer weights are fixed/frozen.
   - Frameworks have options to make the parameters frozen in some layers using `trainable = 0` or `freeze = 0`